-The Canadian aerospace industry plays a big part of the economy in Canada.
-It contributed over $25B in GDP and was responsible for 213,000 jobs in 2018.
-The country’s aeronautical companies cover a broad spectrum of opportunities for engineers, ranging from structural design and assembly, space systems manufacturing, avionics, and numerous opportunities in MRO (maintenance, repair and overhaul).
-Below are ten of the top aeronautical engineering companies in Canada to consider for a career.
+The Canadian aerospace industry plays a big part of the Canadian economy.
+In 2018, the industry contributed over $25 billion to GDP and was responsible for 213,000 jobs.
+Until the pandemic hit, those numbers had increased year on year.
+The country’s aeronautical companies cover a broad spectrum of opportunities for engineers, including structural design and assembly, space systems manufacturing, avionics, and numerous opportunities in maintenance, repair, and overhaul.
+Below are ten of the top companies in Canada to consider when pursuing a career in aeronautical engineering.

 6. KF Aerospace